 I do not recommend keeping a balance on any credit card.
 However, many people are in situations where money can be saved by moving a balance.
 The Everyday card satisfies that need as well, enabling Amex to cater to more people.

 Between the two cards, the regular Everyday card is the winner for most people.
-Rewards optimizers, relatively light spenders, and those who want a balance transfer deal will not be disappointed.
+Rewards optimizers, relatively light spenders, and those who want a balance transfer card will not be disappointed.

 However, the Everyday Preferred card is a solid alternative for heavier spenders and those with large gas and grocery bills.
 Frequent spenders who only want one card will also win out with the Everyday Preferred.